Wanaka is a resort town on New Zealand’s South Island, set on Wanaka Lake and framed by snowcapped mountains.

 Take a boat cruise with Eco Wanaka to the remote and magical Mou Waho Island nature reserve, which is home to the rare flightless Buff Weka (extinct on the mainland since 1920).
-A one hour return guided bush walk is included, which takes you up to a lake right on top of the island!
-Tours are $245 NZD ($167 USD).
+A one-hour return guided bush walk is included, which takes you up to a lake right on top of the island!
+Tours last 8 hours and cost 204 NZD.

 5. Go jet boating on the Matukituki River

 The glacial Matukituki River is the best place for experiencing river jet boating in New Zealand.
-Enjoy a 50-minute remote walk through moss covered forest, waterfalls, and glacier-fed streams.
-Walk in awe beneath Avalanche Glacier when conditions permit or into McGills Creek to explore one of the most beautiful and serene forest walks.
-This tour costs $239 NZD ($163 USD).
+Enjoy a 50-minute remote walk through moss-covered forest, waterfalls, and glacier-fed streams.
+Wander beneath Avalanche Glacier (when conditions permit) or into McGills Creek to explore one of the most beautiful and serene forest walks.
+Tours cost 249 NZD.

 6. Bike the Glendhu Bay track

-From Waterfall Creek the Glendhu Bay track follows the terraces above Lake Wanaka with spectacular views, eventually leading to a small north-facing beach – Damper Bay – ideal for swimming in the summer.
-This first section of the track is hilly with some short, steep sections, so you’ll want a reasonable level of fitness to do this.
-There are some really spectacular views of Mount Aspiring from Glendhu Bay.
-You can rent mountain bikes in the area for about $50 NZD ($35 USD) a day.
+From Waterfall Creek the Glendhu Bay track follows the terraces above Lake Wanaka, offering spectacular views.
+Eventually, it leads to a small north-facing beach — Damper Bay — which is ideal for swimming in the summer.
+This first section of the track is hilly with some short, steep sections so you’ll want a reasonable level of fitness to do this.
+There are some really amazing views of Mount Aspiring from Glendhu Bay.
+You can rent mountain bikes in the area for about 70 NZD a day.

 If you happen to be in Wanaka in February, attend the Tuki Festival (formerly the Rippon Festival).
 TUKI showcases some of the best New Zealand musical talent in a beautiful setting at Glendhu Bay.
 The stage is literally just 50 meters from the lake.
 A lot of people camp out at Glendhu Bay Motor Camp across the road, but you’ll have to book super quick because all the spots sell out fast.
-Tickets start from around $109 NZD ($75 USD).
+Tickets start from around 123 NZD.

 8. Hike Rob Roy Glacier

 Take the Rob Roy Glacier Track into Mount Aspiring National Park, where you’ll get to experience the stunning mountains, glaciers, alpine lakes, and river valleys of the area.
-This route is an easy 6-mile (10-kilometer) trek, suitable even for children, and it’s doable in just a few hours.
+This route is an easy 10km trek, suitable even for children — and it’s doable in just a few hours.
 You should check ahead on the national park’s website to make sure there are no avalanche warnings or road closures.
-The hike starts at the Raspberry Creek car park which is about 34 miles (54 kilometers) west of Wanaka.
+The hike starts at the Raspberry Creek car park which is about 54km west of Wanaka.

 9. See Bremner Bay